MichelKazi/Polar/notes.md

 - They are not your gender preference
 - They don't live within your range
 - They have the exact same answers as you

+## Sending Profiles To Render
+Okay.
+So we have Users with their attributes and preferences
+We now have to find a way to send profiles to the front end to render
+These profiles are based on a few things..
+A user's location, range, dating preferences, and the most important thing, differences

 ## Implementing a Recommendation algorithm
 What I need for my program is to implement a "smart filter" for users